Welcome to 2025 IEEE Summer School and Workshop on Photonics Automation¶

-Overview: This four‑day workshop is designed for students and early‑career researchers who want to automate photonics experiments with Python.
+Overview: This four‑day workshop is designed for students and early‑career researchers who want to automate photonics experiments.
 Participants will learn to control optical components, design end‑to‑end measurement architectures, and convert raw data into clear visualisations.
 The programm follows the entire automation pipeline—from hardware drivers to data analysis—combining theory with hands‑on implementation.
+While the lectures and demonstrations cover various automation tools, the hands-on sessions will focus primarily on Python.

 Beyond skills training, the school functions as an interactive forum where students and researchers can present emerging results, debate new methods, and exchange pre‑publication ideas.
 Keynote talks, industry showcases, live lab demonstrations, and structured coding sessions round out an intensive, collaborative learning experience.